raiden-network/raiden/docs/overview_and_guide.rst

     out Raiden on the mainnet.
 The Raiden Service Bundle, with pathfinding service and registry, will not be deployed on the mainnet until the Alderaan release.

-If you want to use a particular pathfinding service, e. g. one of the testnet pathfinding services given below, you can do so with ``--pathfinding-service-address <url>``.
+If you want to use a particular pathfinding service, e.g. one of the testnet pathfinding services given below, you can do so with ``--pathfinding-service-address <url>``.
 Otherwise Raiden will automatically pick one of the pathfinding services from the registry.